How to Block YouTube Channels and Keywords

 Block specific YouTube channels and keywords to prevent your child from accessing unwanted content.
 Blocked content is hidden instantly across all YouTube pages.

-How does the Blacklist feature work?
+How does Blocked Content work?

 | Feature | What It Does |